CinnaBomb/ruby-advanced-building-blocks/README.md

 enumberable.rb is a module based on some methods in enumerable such as #each and #any?

 Unfortunately, I'm not yet familar enough with RSpec to test with it so I've included commented tests for each method.

+Still needs:
+my_inject needs to take a symbol as an argument and invoke it as operator